luc-hens/luc-hens.github.io/guide.md

 Format your paper in *APA Style*.
 Use the sample student paper as a template.
 (See: What is APA Style?).

-### What is a refereed (or peer-reviewed) scholarly article?
+### What is a peer-reviewed scholarly article?

 A scholarly article is an article reporting the scientific research done by a scientist (a scholar).
 When a scholar's research has yielded results that are interesting enough to communicate to the outside world, he or she writes them up in a working paper.
 Working papers are often work in progress, and are revised several times (sometimes substantially).
 In seminars, at scientific conferences, and via the internet researchers present the results of their work to their colleagues (peers) in order to get feedback: suggestions for improvement, extensions, corrections.
 Once the working paper has survived this stage and has been rewritten to take the comments into account, the researcher submits the paper to a scholarly journal related to the topic of research (e.g., the *Journal of International Economics*).
-The editor of the scholarly journal (usually a top-notch academic in the field) sends copies of the papers to two or three specialists in the field who will act as referees: they will read the article, carefully check it for mistakes, make suggestions for revisions, and judge whether it is fit for publication in the journal (rejected, revise and resubmit, accepted).
-This quality control is called refereeing (or peer-review).
+The editor of the scholarly journal (usually a top-notch academic in the field) sends copies of the papers to two or three specialists in the field (that is, peers of the author) who will review the article: they will read the article, carefully check it for mistakes, make suggestions for revisions, and judge whether it is fit for publication in the journal (rejected, revise and resubmit, accepted).
+This quality control is called peer review (or refereeing). (*Peer review* heet in het Nederlands  *collegiale toetsing* ([koppeling](https://nl.wikipedia.org/wiki/Peerreview)).)

 ### Can I use papers from the internet?
 Can I use working papers?